mscook/SeqFindR/README.rst

 Tutorial
 --------

-**Note:** The version 0.2 API has changed.
-Please familiarise yourself with the changes.
-We also now provide a `script`_ to run all the examples.
-**Note:** We have changed the color generation code.
+We provide a `script`_ to run all the examples. **Note:** We have changed the color generation code.
 As a consequence the background colors will be different when running this yourself.
 The results will not change.

 Navigate to the SeqFindR/example directory (from git clone).
 The following files should be present:
     * A database file called *Antibiotic_markers.fa*